Volvo XC40 Recharge hybrid review

 |Car type||Electric range||Fuel economy||CO2 emissions|

-Plug-in hybrid technology was initially reserved for Volvo’s larger models and had been conspicuously absent from one of its most popular offerings, the XC40 SUV.
-That all changed with the XC40 Recharge T5 – the first plug-in hybrid Volvo to use the Recharge name – followed in August 2020 by the slightly less powerful Recharge T4.
+Plug-in hybrid technology was initially reserved for Volvo’s larger models and had been absent from one of its most popular offerings, the XC40 SUV.
+That all changed with the XC40 Recharge T5 – the first plug-in hybrid Volvo to use the Recharge name – followed by the slightly less powerful XC40 Recharge T4.

 Both are important steps in the Swedish manufacturer’s plan to electrify its entire range.
 The electrified XC40 also represents something of a final piece in Volvo’s PHEV puzzle, as every one of the brand's models is now available with a plug-in hybrid drivetrain.

-An all-electric XC40 Recharge P8 will arrive towards the end of 2020 (with a claimed 240-mile range), but for now there are two plug-in hybrid variants available.
-Both the Recharge T4 and Recharge T5 pair a 1.5-litre three-cylinder petrol engine with a 10.7kWh battery and an electric motor, with power going to the front wheels only through Volvo’s familiar seven-speed automatic transmission.
+Both the T4 and T5 pair a 1.5-litre three-cylinder petrol engine with a 10.7kWh battery and an electric motor, with power going to the front wheels only through Volvo’s familiar seven-speed automatic transmission.
 The T4 uses a 127bhp engine, while the T5 gets 180bhp; each is paired with the same 81bhp electric motor for total outputs of 211 and 261bhp respectively.

 Safety is a major concern for Volvo and the XC40 is claimed to be its safest model yet – the plug-in version benefits from extra strengthening measures to protect its batteries in a crash, while the usual array of active and passive safety and driver assistance systems are present and correct.